duncantl/RllvmSQLiteUDF/README.md

 SQLite3 as a user-defined function.

 ##Note
-We are having issues getting this to work when compiled outside of the RSQLiteUDF package.
+On OSX, we are having issues getting this to work when compiled outside of the RSQLiteUDF package.
 The same code works within that, but not in a separate shared library.
 The fib.c C code and runC.R R code are here to simplify testing why the UDFs do not work outside of the RSQLiteUDF package.

+This works on Linux.

 ##Why?
 Why do we want to do this?
 Firstly, the available extension functions in SQLite